Catalytic Emission Control

 "Researching and developing catalytic processes for emission control in the combustion of biomass energy sources to safeguard the essential eco-friendliness of bioenergy."

-Dr. Ingo Hartmann, Head of the research focus area
+Prof. Dr. Ingo Hartmann, Head of the research focus area

 The primary aim of this focus area is to research into catalytic pollution control on incinerators for gaseous, liquid and solid bioenergy sources on solid-body catalysts.
 The focus is on catalytic reduction of the incineration emissions methane (CH4), non-methane volatile organic compounds (NMVOCs), semi- and non-volatile hydrocarbons such as polycyclic aromatic hydrocarbons (PACs) and polychlorinated dibenzodioxins/polychlorinated dibenzofurans (PCDDs/PCDFs), soot particles (black carbon) and nitrogen oxides (NOX).
 These pollutants can be substantially reduced by catalytic exhaust systems and integrated methods.
 The aim is to develop catalysts and processes which permit virtually zero-emission incineration of bioenergy sources in line with environmental requirements.

 Gaseous, liquid and solid carbon-containing bioenergy sources are almost without exception converted into thermal energy by incineration.
 Biogas, as well as biodiesel and bioethanol, are used in combustion engines of combined heat and power plants, for example, to apply CHP technologies based on renewable resources in a sustainable way to maximize demand-oriented energy supply.
 Solid bioenergy sources such as wood pellets and firewood are extensively used nowadays in small-scale furnaces to supply private households with heat (see figure).